Life After Wildfire: The Future of Bastrop State Park

-Replanting the special "drought-hardy" loblolly pines will begin in the park and county in January 2013 and continue for at least five more years.
-Both volunteers and contracted labor will be called upon to plant the tiny seedlings–over two million in the park overall.
+Replanting the special "drought-hardy" loblolly pines began in the park and county in January 2013 and continue for at least five years.
+Both volunteers and contracted labor will continue to be called upon to plant the tiny seedlings–over two million in the park overall.

 The Houston toad, an endangered species whose last stronghold was Bastrop State Park, suffered in the wake of the wildfire and drought.
 Only a handful of toads were documented in the park in 2012.
 These amphibians require a habitat with lots of tree canopy so only time can restore their home.

-Within a few years, we will once again utilize prescribed fire to manage the park's landscape.
+Prior to the wildfire, we utilized prescribed fire to manage the park's landscape.
+In the fall of 2014, we began conducting prescribed fire again.
 All of the drought- and fire-killed trees will eventually fall and provide fuel on the ground, which increases wildfire danger again.
 Low-intensity prescribed fire will clear out the dead fuel, keep the growth of oak trees in check and allow a new pine forest to flourish.

 Unfunded Aspects of Recovery

 Take ownership in your state park.
 We still need funding for: